 You will have access to the online course in which you registered only for the duration of the semester in which you are registered.
 If you drop, q-drop, or withdraw, you will no longer have access to your online course.
-In addition, you will no longer have access to your online course after the semester closes.
+In addition, you will no longer have access to your online course.
 It is your responsibility to ensure you keep your own content, papers, and course submissions.